The Best Areas to Stay in Bali: Which is Right For You?

 Nusa Penida

-I always rave about Nusa Penida because it really is my personal favorite place in Bali.
+I always rave about Nusa Penida because it really is one of my favorite places to stay in Bali.
 This rugged little isle is bursting with natural beauty and natural attractions.
 From jaw-dropping vistas to hidden beaches to world-class diving, there is no shortage of things to see and do in Nusa Penida.

 Who’s it good for: Adventure travelers, experienced scooter drivers, beach lovers and scuba divers.